-The Pentagon Metro Station and the Pentagon City Metro Station are about a one-mile walk to the memorial.
-From the Pentagon Station, walk west through the Pentagon South Parking lot (Rotary Road).
+By Metro: It is approximately a one-mile walk to the memorial from the Pentagon Metro station and the Pentagon City Metro station.
+From the Pentagon station, walk west through the Pentagon South parking lot (Rotary Road).
 Continue onto Columbia Pike.
 Walk up the hill to the memorial entrance on Columbia Pike.

-From the Pentagon City Metro Station, walk north on Hayes.

-Take a left on Army Navy Drive.
-Take a right on Joyce Street.
+From the Pentagon City Metro station, walk north on Hayes.
+Turn left on Army Navy Drive.
+Turn right on Joyce Street.
 Cross underneath I-395.
-Take a left on Columbia Pike.
+Turn left on Columbia Pike.
 Walk up the hill to the memorial's entrance on Columbia Pike.
-From Metro, you can transfer to Metrobus #16 and ride it to the Navy Annex which is located within a short walk of the memorial.
+From Metro, you can transfer to Metrobus #16 and ride it to the Navy Annex, which is located within a short walk of the memorial.

-Limited parking for the memorial is along the left side of the driveway for cars and in the turn-around area for buses.
+Parking: Free limited parking for the memorial is along the left side of the driveway for cars and in the turn-around area for buses.